zihanKuang/academy-example/content/learning-paths/your-org-uuid/example-learning-path/course-1/_index.md

 ---
-docType: "Course"
+id: "why-containers"
 title: "1.
 Why Containers?"
 description: "This section provides an introduction to containers, their architecture, and how they are used in modern software development."
-lectures: 4
-courseTitle: "Why Containers?"
-themeColor: "#00B39F"
-order: 1
+weight: 1
-banner: "/your-org-uuid/image-1.png"
+banner: "images/image-1.png"
 toc:
   [
     "experience-we-want-to-change",